 However, this will only work for the local system.
 If someone else would like to test the site, they will need to follow the same steps for modifying the HOSTS file.

-- Open your systems HOSTS file.
+Open your system’s HOSTS file.
 The location of this file is as follows:

-Linux / Mac: /etc/hosts
+Windows: C:\Windows\System32\drivers\etc\hosts Linux / Mac: /etc/hosts

 If you don’t see anything in the etc folder, change “Text Documents” to “All Files” in Notepad.
 This will show everything in the folder including the hosts file.

 Using your GreenGeeks server IP, add the following lines to the file on a new line at the bottom of the HOSTS file: